 “Therefore, brethren, stand fast, and hold the traditions which ye have been taught, whether by word, or our epistle.” –2 Thessalonians 2:15

-In a day when many names have associated baggage or have been compromised and watered down, some might ask, “Why do you call yourself Baptists” (there are many, many varieties these days…some undesirable)?
+In a day when many names have associated baggage or have been compromised and watered down, some might ask, “Why do you call yourself Baptists”?
 At Legacy Baptist Church, we are the first to admit that being Baptist does not save anyone, and neither is it true that only Baptists will go to heaven.
 Only those who trust Jesus Christ as Savior will be saved regardless of church affiliation.

 However, historical Baptists have held various distinctives that we also hold, and thus, we are Baptist by conviction.
 Among these distinctives are those simply remembered using the acrostic “BAPTISTS”.